KyleMayes/vulkanalia/tutorial/book/src/setup/logical_device_and_queues.md

 Device queues are implicitly cleaned up when the device is destroyed, so we don't need to do anything in `App::destroy`.

-We can use the [`DeviceV1_0::get_device_queue`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/trait.DeviceV1_0.html#method.get_device_queue) function to retrieve queue handles for each queue family.
+We can use the `get_device_queue` function to retrieve queue handles for each queue family.
 The parameters are the logical device, queue family, and queue index.
 Because we're only creating a single queue from this family, we'll simply use index 0.

 ```rust,noplaypen
 data.graphics_queue = device.get_device_queue(indices.graphics, 0);